-Q: How many points can a red stag in the wild be expected to grow when they are at their best in this country?
-And when it comes to stag antlers, what makes a a ‘Royal’ and an ‘Imperial stag’?
+Q: How many points on stag antlers can a red in the wild be expected to grow when it is in good health with a good food supply?
+And what then makes a stag a ‘Royal’ and an ‘Imperial stag’?

-Our native reds are a subspecies of wild European red deer, of which our natives are a subspecies, rarely exceed 16 points though those with 18 or more do turn up.
+Our native reds are a subspecies of wild European red deer which rarely exceed 16 points.
+However some reds with 18 tines or more do turn up.
 So in the UK those with a wild lineage will follow this rule, with animals that have the benefit of genetics, nutrition and environment producing trophies of up to 15 points and occasionally more than 16 points.

 They can be found in parts of Scotland, northern England and the South West.
 The norm is somewhere between eight to 12 points, as found among our hill stags of the Scottish Highlands.
 However the influence of improved or park animals also comes into play.
 These are physically larger than our natives and have the potential to grow trophies in excess of 18 points.

 If a 12-pointer is a Royal and a 14-pointer is an Imperial, what’s the correct term for one with 15?

 This question often pops up.
 Stags with an even 12-point head are called Royals.
 To secure this status, they should have three points present on the beams, plus three crown tines on each side.

 From the coronets up, the points are named as the brow, the bez and the trez.
 Not all stags have bez tines, sometimes they are absent on one or both sides, and in some animals a fourth tine is present on the upper beam, which is called the Sur Royal.